When most people think of the Couchiching Conservancy, they think of Grant's Woods.

 in memoriam benches:

-There are a number of benches in the forest that have been purchased in memory of a loved one.
-We are at capacity for the number of benches in the forest.
+We are no longer installing new benches in Grant's Woods Nature Reserve.
 If you would like to make a donation in memory or in honour of someone to help protect this forest and others, please visit this page.

 Best time to visit: spring for wildflowers, early summer for birds, fall for colourful trees; interpretive trails open year-round, with off-road parking